 In 1962 two real heat related deaths in the SWC exposed the belief that water is for sissies as a fraud.
 It would forever change the dynamics of hydration at practice.

-Pat Culpepper’s played ball for the Horns in the early 60’s and he wrote an Orange Blood thread about what happened in 1962 that finally exposed “water is for sissies” as an imposter.
+Pat Culpepper played ball for the Horns in the early 60’s and he wrote an Orange Blood thread about what happened in 1962 that finally exposed “water is for sissies” as a lie.

-Pat is referring to the deaths of Mike Kelsey, the starting center for SMU and Reggie Grob from Texas who had heat stroke on the same day as Mike but who survived for 17 days before succumbing to liver and kidney failure.
-Reggie was 19 years old.
-At the time of Reggie’s passing only salt tablets were offered to reduce dehydration during practice.
+Pat is referring to the deaths of Mike Kelsey, the starting center for SMU and Reggie Grob from Texas who had heat stroke on the same day.
+Mike survived for 17 days before succumbing to liver and kidney failure.
+Reggie at 19 years of age succumbed to heat stroke around the same time.
+At the time of Reggie and Mike’s s passing only salt tablets were offered to reduce dehydration during practice.